Here are the Netflix top 10 movies I think are worth adding to your watchlist

 These trending Netflix movies deserve a spot on your watchlist

-You could check out Netflix's top 10 list of most-watched movies, but inevitably, there's bound to be a few duds among the ones everyone's buzzing about.
-Take "Lucy" in the #8 spot, for instance, a cheesy Scarlett Johansson-led thriller that I saw in theaters way back when and marveled at how anyone managed to make sci-fi that boring.
+A new weekend means the question of what to watch is fresh on our minds, and there's no shortage of options across the best streaming services.
+Sure, you could check out Netflix's top 10 movies list to cut through the noise quickly, but there's bound to be some overhyped duds among the bunch.

-With that in mind, we regularly comb through the streamer's top 10 list to highlight the three best movies that deserve a spot on your watchlist.
-Leading the pack this week is a heartfelt romantic drama, an overlooked Angelina Jolie-led romcom, and one of the best buddy comedies in years.
+That's why we've done the legwork to spotlight which Netflix top-10 movies actually deserve a spot on your watchlist.
+Each week, we comb through the streamer's most-watched movies to pick out the best of the bunch, which this week includes a heartfelt rom-com, a chilling psychological thriller based on real events, and a Tom Hardy-led action movie that's one of our most anticipated Netflix flicks of the year.

-None of these picks jumping out at you?
-You can find even more streaming recommendations in our guide to everything new on Netflix this month.
+Nothing catch your eye?
+For even more streaming recommendations, be sure to check out our guide to everything new on Netflix this month.
 So, without further ado, let’s dive into the three must-watch movies in Netflix’s top 10.

 Best movies in the Netflix top 10